VonHeikemen/lsp-zero-docs/content/blog/lsp-config-overview.md

 ::: details Expand: Neovim and luals

-The language server for lua does not have "support" Neovim's lua API out the box.
+The language server for lua does not have support Neovim's lua API out the box.
 You won't get code completion for Neovim's builtin functions and you may see some annoying warnings.

 To get some basic support for Neovim, create a file called .luarc.json in your Neovim config folder (next to your init.lua file).
 Then add this content.